Articles

 Content

-Alzheimer's dementia can be diagnosed in several different ways.
-Often, Alzheimer's is diagnosed through an exam by a member of your healthcare team.
-The healthcare professional evaluates your symptoms and may order several tests.
-The health professional may talk to your friends and family members to find out more about your symptoms and behavior.
+Alzheimer's disease can be diagnosed in many ways.
+Often, it's diagnosed through an exam by a member of your healthcare team.
+The healthcare professional asks about your symptoms and may order several tests.
+The health professional may talk with your friends and family members to find out more about your symptoms and behavior.

 It's important to get an accurate diagnosis of Alzheimer's, the most common type of dementia.
-The correct diagnosis is an important first step toward getting the appropriate treatment, care, family education and plans for the future.
+The correct diagnosis is an important first step toward getting the right plans in place for you.
+These include treatment, care, family education and plans for the future.